rust-lang/book/src/ch06-00-enums.md

 ```

 But if we used the different structs, which each have their own type, we
-wouldn't be able to as easily define a single function that could take any of
+wouldn't be able to as easily define a function that could take any of these
-these kinds of messages as we could with the `Message` enum defined above,
+kinds of messages as we could with the `Message` enum defined above, which is a
-which is a single enum type shared by multiple variants.
+single type.

 One more similarity between enums and structs: just as we are able to define
 methods on structs using `impl`, we are also able to define methods on enums.